We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many factors can influence how the body produces melatonin.
 Sleep disorders, working at night, and jet lag are all examples.
 Furthermore, as people get older, they start to produce less melatonin.

 Melatonin supplements work by boosting the levels of this hormone.
-Their production usually takes place in a lab.
+Manufacturers usually produce them in a lab.

-Also, the Food and Drug Administration (FDA) regulate supplements less strictly than prescription or over-the-counter drugs.
+Also, the Food and Drug Administration (FDA) regulates supplements less strictly than prescription or over-the-counter drugs.

 Lots of different melatonin supplements are available to buy online and in drugstores.

 Some of the top-selling products in the United States are:

 This chewable, berry-flavored supplement is suitable for children over 3 years old.